MarceloODias/rinha-backend-2025/README.md

 - Thread pinning is only supported on Linux.
 - Millisecond-precision timestamps are used throughout for accurate event tracking.
-- The queue is lock-free for high throughput; RocksDB writes are not fsynced for performance (set `wopt.sync` if needed).
+- The queue and processed buffer are lock-free for high throughput.

 ---